Hdoc1509/dev-challenges/vanilla/guess-the-word/README.md

 ### Extra Features

 - Case insensitive check for entered letter
-- Difficulty levels: easy, normal, hard, master, extreme, insane and why
+- Difficulty levels: easy, normal, hard, master, extreme, insane, why and void
 - Change color of used letters
 - Add border colors to correct and wrong entered letters
 - Show correct word when winning or losing